ChristineKitchens/School_District_Analysis/README.md

 # School District Analysis

 ## Overview of School District Analysis
 The State Board of Education requests that the city school district prepare all stardardized test data for analysis.
 Data will be analyzed to provide insight about performance trends and patterns to inform decisions at the school and district level.
 Results will assist school board and superintendants in decisions regarding school budgets and priorities.
-In particular, the board is interested in relationships between student funding and standardized test scores.

 The following metrics were requested: